jtnystrom/Discount/README.md

 * `data.fastq` - the input data file (multiple files can be supplied, separated by space or by comma).

 The parameters `--minimizers` and `-m` have no effect on the final result of counting, but may impact performance.
-The minimizer (universal hitting) set is used to split the input into bins.
+The minimizer set (universal hitting set) is used to split the input into bins.
 Discount will automatically select the most appropriate set from the given directory.
 A range of pre-generated sets for m = 9 and m = 10 are included.
 You can also generate your own PASHA set ([see below](#generating-a-universal-hitting-set)).